 - October 1 for education abroad in the spring academic term

 - March 1 for education abroad in the summer or fall academic terms

 - See individual faculty-led programs to determine the application deadlines for programs in which you are interested

-- Once you are accepted to a program that you willing to accept, complete all of the post-acceptance materials and program specific requirements.
-This will include getting your passport and visa, completing partner application materials, researching partner course offerings, and completing a Course Approval Form.
+- Once you are accepted to a program that you are willing to accept, complete all of the post-acceptance materials and program-specific requirements.
+This will include getting your passport and visa, completing partner application materials, researching partner course offerings and completing a Course Approval Form.

-- Finally, before you leave, attend the in-person Pre-Departure Orientation and meet with Mr. Lawson or Professor Smith to make sure that everything is prepared both for your education abroad experience and for your return.
+- Finally, before you leave, attend the in-person Pre-Departure Orientation and meet with us to make sure that everything is prepared both for your education abroad experience and for your return.

 Frequently Asked Questions (FAQs)

 I want to study abroad, but I don't know what my options are.
 Where do I start?

 Start by attending a Study Abroad 101 session at OIE, and then complete the Education Abroad Questionnaire and Big Five Personality Inventory.
 After that, meet with us to discuss which education abroad experiences might fit you best.

 Do I have to speak a foreign language to study abroad?